Microsoft/azure-docs.pt-pt/articles/cosmos-db/create-sql-api-dotnet.md

 }
 ```

-### <a name="add-the-using-directives--define-the-client-object"></a>Adicione as diretivas de utilização e defina o objeto cliente
+### <a name="add-the-using-directives--define-the-client-object"></a>Adicione as diretivas de utilização & definir o objeto cliente

-A partir do diretório do projeto, abra o ficheiro `Program.cs` no seu editor e adicione as seguintes diretivas utilizando as seguintes diretivas no topo da sua aplicação:
+A partir do diretório `Program.cs` do projeto, abra o ficheiro no seu editor e adicione as seguintes diretivas utilizando as diretivas no topo da sua aplicação:

 ```csharp